 About this Guide

-This Class Guide compliments the basic research materials suggested in the Southeast Asian Studies Subject Guide.
+This Class Guide compliments the basic research materials suggested in the Southeast Asian Studies Research Guide.

 It can be used in conjunction with Research Tips for Literature Review in SE Asian Studies.

 Political scientists generally use the Chicago style format for footnotes/endnotes and bibliography.
 This one page guide provides examples for the most common type of sources.
 See the Citations and Writing page for more guides and information.